amitx13/Learning-Rust/readme.md

         print!("You are a legal male");
     }
 }

-# String:
-    let str1:&str = "apx13";
-    print!("str => {}\n",str1);

-    let str2 = String::from("apx13_");
-    print!("str2 => {}\n",str2);

-        In Rust, &str and String are both used to represent strings, but they have different ownership and memory management characteristics:

-        &str: This is a string slice, which is a reference to a string stored elsewhere.
-It's a borrowed reference, meaning it doesn't own the data it refers to.
-It's commonly used for string literals like "apx13" in your example.
-        String: This is a growable, mutable, owned string type provided by the standard library.
-It owns the string data it contains, allowing for dynamic manipulation such as appending, removing, or modifying characters.

 # The Tuple Type:
 A tuple is a general way of `grouping` together a number of values with a `variety of types` into one compound type.
 Tuples have a `fixed length`: once declared, they cannot grow or shrink in size.